 The dentist can also adjust the timings for your clean if you need to spend more time focusing on certain areas.

-In addition, the dental practice has to offer at least £100 of discount to you for taking part.
+As a sweetener to the deal of buying and using this the dental practice has to offer at least £100 of discount to you for taking part.
 Thus, the cost should be easily worth it in the discount.

 Whilst I am not a massive fan of the upfront fee, I think for many this cost is firstly small enough that it will not be considered expensive.
 You get other benefits in return and that fee is enough that you feel compelled and committed to try a bit harder at brushing.

 Therefore, next time you go to the dentist, you don’t get a telling off because you have been perfecting your brushing since your last checkup.

 For some, the financial commitment, big or small is a massive motivator to do better.

 It is like a gym membership, if we pay for it, we generally use it because we feel guilty if we do not.

 Oral-B are the biggest toothbrush brand promoting connected and smart toothbrushes.
 They have about 6 current models that offer such, compared to the 2 from Sonicare.
 We’ve written about these devices in our post: which electric toothbrushes have bluetooth?

 Whilst Oral-B have pioneered this market in some respects, I actually think Sonicare have done the slightly better job of their app implementation.

 Oral-B’s flagship for this technology is the Genius 9000, whilst Sonicare’s is the DiamondClean Smart.
 Whilst we prefer the DiamondClean Smart overall, because of the vast difference in price, the 9000 is actually what we recommend out of the two.